KPPY 86

 Subtournaments in Tournaments with large chromatic number

-A celebrated conjecture of Gyárfás and Sumner asserts that, for a forest $F$ and a complete graph $K$, every graph not containing $F$ or $K$ as an induced subgraph has bounded chromatic number.
+A celebrated conjecture of Gyárfás and Sumner asserts that, for a forest FF and a complete graph KK, every graph not containing FF or KK as an induced subgraph has bounded chromatic number.
 A similar question for tournaments (a digraph whose underlying graph is a complete graph) can be asked.
+For which set H\mathcal{H} of tournaments, does every tournament not containing any member of H\mathcal{H} have bounded chromatic number?
+Such a set containing one tournament has been explicitly characterized by Berger et al. In this talk, we discuss such sets containing two tournaments.